How to Choose the Right Dog Kennel Size

-The smallest dog kennels measure about 24 inches, with slightly larger kennels measuring up to 30 inches.
+The smallest dog kennels measure about 24 inches long, with slightly larger kennels measuring up to 30 inches long.
 Keep in mind that each manufacturer is a bit different as far as kennel lengths and size categories go, so you can give or take a couple inches with the length measurement of each size.

 These kennels fit smaller breeds of dogs that weigh fewer than 35 to 40 pounds, such as the Jack Russell terrier, Maltese, miniature poodle, and French bulldog, among other small breeds.
 These small kennels also work well for puppies, if you only plan to use the crate while your dog is a puppy.

 If you’re not sure what size to get, it’s safer to go up a size.
 You can always put in a kennel mat or other small dog furniture to take up some room.

 3. Choose Appropriate Kennels for Medium and Large Dogs

 Medium-size kennels are around 36 inches long and can accommodate dogs in the 40- to 70-pound range.
 Bulldogs, Cocker Spaniels, and American Eskimo dogs at a normal adult size all fit well in these size kennels.

 Large-size kennels are around 42 inches long, and can accommodate dogs in the 70- to 90-pound range.
 If you have an adult Dalmatian, Border Collie, Labrador retriever, or Golden retriever, it should be comfortable in one of these kennels.

 4. Use Metal Kennels for the Big Breeds